suecmorin/horiseon-coderefactor/READme.md

 Client asked for code to be updated to ensure title is consise and descriptive, code is maximized for readability and efficiency, and photos have alternate attributes.

 ##Screenshot
+Screenshot of deployed website is Issue 1 of this repository.

 ##Features